Physiotherapy

 Uniform

 Uniform for placements will be supplied; two tunics or polo shirts and two pairs of trousers.
-If students would like an additional uniform, this can be purchased at an additional cost.
+If you would like an additional uniform, this can be purchased at an additional cost.

 Optional kit can be purchased from the University for practical sessions.
 Indicative cost is £20-£50 per item.